ImmortalYang/travel-site/README.md

 # travel-site
 This is a project just for practicing my web development skills.
 The company doesn't exist in real world.
+Thanks for the help of Brad Schiff.